DrakenWan/Abstract-Data-Structures/README.md

 ## Updates

 I will post updates here from this commit onwards.
+* timestamp - 1402240328 - I have turned [pqueue](./ADT/pqueue.h) data structure into a templated one for more general sense.
+Although in the [uGraph](./ADT/graph/ugraph.h), I have not generalized the graph to templated one yet.
+It uses integer vector of nodes.
+I am thinking of accomplishing the generalization task of the uGraph and the other diGraph using a vector of pairs to map an object instance of a node to it's unique non-negative integer index to accomodate into the adjacencyMatrix format that I am using.

 * timestamp - 11212022 - I have implemented the pqueue dequeue method.
 I am not sure of its working however.
 I am checking from left first and then swapping immediately.
 This looks like a DFS approach.
 I might implement to look for the smallest element at the entire level and then make the swap.

 * timestamp-11162022 - I am currently working on implementing a priority queue DS.
 The idea is to make it viable to use for our search algorithms such as UCS or A*.
 I am committing some progress on this DS but one of the functions in the pqueue DS is wrongly implemented and won't give any results